-Manawhenua iwi believe there is a whakapapa connection to Moturoa/Rabbit, Rough and Bird Islands and the wider Waimea/Waimeha Inlet, through long-term occupation and the interconnectedness to place through āhikaa-roa.
+Iwi believe there is a whakapapa connection to Moturoa/Rabbit, Rough and Bird Islands and the wider Waimea/Waimeha Inlet, through long-term occupation and the interconnectedness to place through āhikaa-roa.
 This connection is a spiritual and physical link with Moturoa/Rabbit Island.
-Through this whakapapa and spiritual connection, manawhenua iwi have inherited obligation and responsibility to look after ecosystems and natural resources ngā taonga tuku iho associated with Moturoa/Rabbit Island.
-For manawhenua iwi, their spiritual and physical survival is dependent on their ability to safeguard wāhi tapu and taonga as kaitiaki of the rohe18.
+Through this whakapapa and spiritual connection, iwi have inherited obligation and responsibility to look after ecosystems and natural resources ngā taonga tuku iho associated with Moturoa/Rabbit Island.
+For iwi, their spiritual and physical survival is dependent on their ability to safeguard wāhi tapu and taonga as kaitiaki of the rohe.